-5. Conclusions
+6. Conclusions

-The simulation results for OFDM system with different M-QAM schemes have been observed.
-There were three experiments for that; in the first experiment the changing of FFT/IFFT length with fixed SNR has been studied, in the second experiment the changing of the SNR with fixed FFT/IFFT length has been discussed, and in the third experiment the effect of the variation of the SNR over the scatter plot at the demodulator has been presented.
-The main results of our experiments were that the optimum FFT/IFFT length was 1024 points and the best value for the SNR was 60dB; and we get that after this value there is no effect of varying the SNR value.
-After that the comparison between different OFDM systems has been discussed and we get that the optimum system is the OFDM system with 64-QAM for max SNR and min BER values.
+The performance of OFDM system with 64-QAM has been simulated using MATLAB toolboxes.
+There were three experiments for that; (i) the first experiment sudied the changing of FFT/IFFT length with fixed SNR, (ii) the second experiment discussed the changing of the SNR with fixed FFT/IFFT length, and (iii) the third experiment presented the effect of the variation of the SNR over the scatter plot at the demodulator.
+The main results of these experiments were that the optimum FFT/IFFT length was 1024 points and the best value for the SNR was 60dB; and we get that after this value there is no effect of varying the SNR value.
+After that the VHDL emulation of OFDM system with different digital modulation schemes has been observed, then we could implement this system on Xillinx Spartan 3-A kit.